Sujalthakur2005/CoinSight/README.md

 📄 License

 🚀 Getting Started
-Follow these simple steps to set up and run ChainSight on your local machine.
+Follow these simple steps to set up and run CoinSight on your local machine.

 Prerequisites
 Python 3.8+